opensource-nepal/py-nepali/SECURITY.md

 # Security Policy

-The 'nepali' project is committed to maintaining the security and integrity of our software.
+The 'py-nepali' project is committed to maintaining the security and integrity of our software.
 This Security Policy outlines the steps we take to address security vulnerabilities, as well as the responsibilities of our contributors and users in reporting and resolving security-related issues.

 ## Supported Versions

-We provide security updates and support for the latest stable release of the 'nepali' package.
+We provide security updates and support for the latest stable release of the 'py-nepali' package.
 It is important to keep your software up to date to ensure you have the latest security patches.

 | Version | Supported          |
 | ------- | ------------------ |